mxcube/mx3docker/dev/mxcube3/mxcube3-docker-debian9-dev/README.md

 ## Running

-After beeing built the docker file can be executed with:
+After being built the docker file can be executed with:

 ```
 docker run -p 5901:5901 -p 8090:8090 -dt mxcube3-dev
 ```
-This container runs the MXCuBE backend in the foreground for easier deubgging, browsing can be done from either the local system or via VNC.
+This container runs the MXCuBE backend in the foreground for easier debugging, browsing can be done from either the local system or via VNC.

 MXCuBE is installed in /opt/mxcube3